WHY INSIST ON ORIGINAL EQUIPMENT COLLISION PARTS?

 Before assembly, it can be hard to tell the difference between OE and non-OE collision parts.
 However, upon installation there may be a noticeable difference in the way they fit.
 Non-OE collision parts may leave unsightly gaps between body panels, a sure sign of a collision repair that may detract from your car's value.

 Conversely, a gap that is too small may allow body panels to rub together under certain conditions, possibly compromising paint adhesion and promoting unsightly and damaging rust spots.
-OE collision parts from your vehicle’s manufacturer—sold exclusively through new-vehicle dealers—are designed to fit properly, providing consistent and uniform space between body panels.
+OE collision parts from your vehicle's manufacturer are designed to fit properly, providing consistent and uniform space between body panels.

 In general, "finish" refers to what the paint job looks like.
 OE collision replacement parts are treated with a special primer process, which helps resist corrosion and promote paint adhesion.